apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ancient-human fossils sent to space: researchers slam 'publicity stunt'**
+**Libya floods destroy quarter of Derna city; death toll rises to 5300**

-You can read more about it [here](https://www.nature.com/articles/d41586-023-02882-1).
+You can read more about it [here](https://www.washingtonpost.com/world/2023/09/13/libya-flooding-death-toll-derna/).

 ## Requirements
 - Python 3.8